leandrovianna/svm_image_classification/README.md

 - Use `src/params.py` to define the parameters for the HOG descriptor.
 - With the positive class images at `images/positives/` and the negative class images at `images/negatives/`, run `python src/training.py` to train the model.
+- HOG descriptor will be saved on the file `models/hog_last_model.xml`.
+- SVM model will be saved on the file `models/svm_last_model.dat`.

 ## Classification